araobp/unity-excavator/README.md

 I use [CloudCompare](https://www.danielgm.net/cc/) to convert LAS poing cloud data to FBX mesh, then use Unity's Raycast APIs to convert FBX mesh to Terrain.
 Refer to this wiki: https://wiki.unity3d.com/index.php/Object2Terrain

-I sometimes download point cloud data from this site for some experiments on Unity or Unreal Engine: https://pointcloud.pref.shizuoka.jp/lasmap/ankenmap
+I sometimes download point cloud data from this site for some experiments on Unity: https://pointcloud.pref.shizuoka.jp/lasmap/ankenmap

+Note: Unreal Engine 4 supports "LiDAR Point Cloud" plugin that can import LAS data into a level on Unreal Engine.

 ## The reason why I open this project